 Here is a round-up of tips from our staff who love to travel with their significant others.

 - When planning your trip, consider the other person.
-Take in both ability and interest levels, and consider your goals and make sure they align.
+Take in both ability and interest levels, and consider your goals to make sure they align.

 - Be flexible and go with the flow.
-This is a given for any traveler, but it’s especially important when traveling with your partner.
+This is a given for any traveler, but it’s especially important when you’re with your partner.

 - Be positive.
 Attitude is contagious and couples can feed off each other in very positive or negative ways.